mimblewimble/site/index.md

 # Status

-Grin's first testnet has been released!
+Grin's second testnet has been released!
 We need your help testing: if you're able to compile from the source, see our [building guide](https://github.com/mimblewimble/grin/blob/master/doc/build.md).

-We're currently hard at work in building the features required for [testnet2](https://github.com/mimblewimble/grin/milestone/3).
+We're currently hard at work in building the features required for [testnet3](https://github.com/mimblewimble/grin/milestone/5).

 # [](#help) How to Contribute